 Every year, the dinners take place on the first weekend of December.
 This year, the dates are as follows:

-The Royal Dinners (complete with a full entree and dessert) are December 3 & 4 at 7pm
+The Royal Dinners (complete with salad, a full entree, and dessert) are December 2nd & 3rd at 7pm

-The Beggar's Feasts (light snacks & refreshments) are on
+The Beggar's Feasts (light snacks & dessert) are on

 Traditionally, a madrigal (pronounced mad- rih - gull) is a type of secular vocal music common in the 14th-17th centuries.
 It is not to be confused with magical- though the performances often do feel that way!
 Though all the songs performed at the Madrigal Dinners are not madrigals themsevles, many are, and the costuming and spirit of the evening mimics that of a 14th-17th century yuletide celebration.